-If you are an incoming or new transfer student and you have dietary, housing, learning, mental health, or physical/medical accommodation needs, the office of Academic Success & Disability Services would love to work with you in determining and setting up appropriate supports.
-Look for the appropriate information below and feel free to call, email, or set up an individual appointment to further discuss your needs.
+If you are an incoming or new transfer student and you have dietary, housing, learning, mental health, or physical/medical accommodation needs, the Office of Academic Success & Disability Services (ASDS) would love to work with you in determining and setting up appropriate supports.
+Look for the corresponding information below and feel free to call, email, or set up an individual appointment to further discuss your needs.
 Our contact information is:

 Fax: 909-335-5296 (Private)

 Academic accommodations will officially be put in place within the first few weeks of classes during your accommondations appointment and faculty are aware of this.
 Registration is Monday, August 24, 2020, and appointments for academic accommodations can be scheduled as of Tuesday, August 25, 2020.
 A limited number of students can schedule appointments on Tuesday, August 25th.
 If you schedule your appointment Wednesday, August 26th (first day of classes) or after, do not schedule it during a class or you may be dropped.

-Transfer students who register for classes at Transfer Orientation in July will also set up appointments to put academic accommodations in place as of September 2nd, 2019.
+Transfer students who may register for classes at Transfer Orientation in July can also set up appointments to put academic accommodations in place as of Tuesday, August 25, 2020.

 If you had an IEP or 504 Plan, please provide the following information:

 You may also have had accommodations for physical/medical or mental health reasons.
-If that is the case, a letter from your medical or mental health professional is needed, and which shares:
+If that is the case, I need a letter from your medical or mental health professional sharing:

 If you are seeking one or both accommodations, a personal statement must be included, stating in your own words the reason/s you are seeking a particular accommodation.
 It is important to discuss how your diagnosis/es rises to the level of an impairment necessitating the accommodation you are requesting.
 A minimum of 1 – 2 pages is required, but there is no maximum length.
 This can be sent to firstname.lastname@example.org in an email or as a Word document.